alekmaul/pvsneslib/wiki/Input-and-Output.md

 ### Put text on screen

-This is done with the **consoleDrawText** function, just call it with text coordonates and text value.
+This is done with the **consoleDrawText** function, just call it with text coordinates and text value.
 For example **consoleDrawText(5,10,"hello world")** to display at column **5**, row **10** the text **hello world **.

 Also, you can format the string to display with generic format options :